 Core Credit Hours

 LICM 601 Survey of Media Landscape 3

 LICM 602 New Media, New Lifestyles:

 Societal Impacts of Contemporary Media 3

 LICM 603 Audiences and Brands 3

 LICM 604 Global Media Economics 3

 LICM 605 Managing the Media Sector: Local vs. Global 3

 LICM 606 Creative Opportunities in Contemporary Media 3

 LICM 607 Managing Emerging Media 3

 LICM 608 Global Media Leadership 3

-Total Core Require ments 24
+Total Core Require ements 24

 Capstone

 LICM 609 Capstone I 3

 LICM 610 Capstone II 3

-Total Capstone Req • 6
+Total Capstone Rec quirements 6

-M.A. in LICM Course Sequencing
+Recommended M.A. in LICM Course Sequencing

 Students can join in either the fall or the spring semester.
-The first course for all joining students will be LICM 601, the Survey of Media Landscape, which will provide a general understanding of media in the global and local contexts, will cover the contemporary media structures, and will focus on new media, with special attention to politics, new audiences, and the role of social media in the local and global contexts.
 Most courses, LICM 602, 603, 604, and 606, are stand-alone courses that can be taken in any order prior to taking the capstone courses, LICM 609 and 610.
-The course sequence for students joining in either semester is illustrated in Table 1 and Table 2:
+The proposed course sequence for students is illustrated in the following Table: